tylermmorton/tmpl/README.md

 *Roadmap & Idea List*

-- Load from disk in development with hot reloading, embed in binary for production
+- Parsing and static analysis of the html in a template
+- Automatic generation of [GoLand `{{ gotype: }}` annotations](https://www.jetbrains.com/help/go/integration-with-go-templates.html) when using the `tmpl` CLI
 - Documentation on how to use `tmpl.Analyze` for parse tree traversal and static analysis of templates
-- Automatic generation of [GoLand `{{ gotype: }}` annotations](https://www.jetbrains.com/help/go/integration-with-go-templates.html) when using the `tmpl` CLI
-- Improve the compiler API, add portability and watcher callbacks
-- Parsing and static analysis of the html in a template
-- Integrate template & html linting tools into the `tmpl` CLI

 ##  🧰 Installation
 ```bash